yogeshchandrasekharuni/fast-agent/README.md

 async with fast.run() as agent: await agent.researcher.send("produce a report on how to make the perfect espresso")
 ```

+When used in a workflow, it returns the last `generator` message as the result.

 See the `evaluator.py` workflow example, or `fast-agent bootstrap researcher` for a more complete example.